destouma/emu_8080/readme.md

 $~$

-Build 8080 Disassembler and Emulator : (in root folder)
+Build 8080 Disassembler and Emulator : (in v1 folder)
 -------------------------------------------------------
 ```
 $ make clean